Online Learning - For You?

 Online Learning - Is it for You?

 Online learning can be a great option for people with disabilities.
 Students who choose online learning avoid the hassles of navigating to and from campus.
-It can be an accomodating and helpful way for a students with disabilities to obtain their degree.
+It can be an accommodating and helpful way for students with disabilities to obtain their degree.
 Online learning can also be a decision that requires much thinking, as there are many aspects to online learning for students with disabilities.

 Is online learning for you?

 Ask yourself these questions:

 - Online learning requires a good deal of independence and the ability to manage one's own time without frequent reminders

 - Does my disability affect my ability to process and comprehend written information?